beggers/beggers.github.io/pages/posts/oxygen.md

 ---
 title: Oxygen
-subtitle: How to breathe in a polluted world
 date: 2023-11-30
-tags: [frameworks]
 ---

 Some people get anxious when they talk about something important to them.
 Their speech becomes pressured, coming out in a laser-focused stream of affect instead of the usual ebbs and flows of conversation.
 Why?